AEN National Speakers Bureau 2018-19

 “How the Jewish Queer Left Becomes Anti-Zionist: The Example of Judith Butler”

 Alan Dowty is Professor Emeritus of Political Science at the University of Notre Dame, former President of the Israel Studies Association, and an expert on Israel, Arab-Israeli issues, and Middle East politics.
-He is the author of The Jewish State: A Century Later and Israel/Palestine, now in its third edition.
-He is in the process of finishing a new volume titled, The Origins of the Arab Israeli Conflict.
+He is author of The Jewish State: A Century Later and of Israel/Palestine, now in its third edition.
+He has recently finished a volume on Jews and Arabs in Ottoman Palestine.

 “The Origins of the Arab-Israeli Conflict”